Skip to Main Content

 Procedures at the Law Library

-The Law Library provides 24/7 access to law students with key cards.
-We can provide service to non-law, public patrons after they make an appointment with a Law Librarian.
+A keycard is needed to access the building.
+We can provide service to non-law school, public patrons after they make an appointment with a Law Librarian.
 Please consult the following table:

 aamir@hawaii.edu